karlgray/git-scripts/README.md

 ## gitcheckout()

 This checks out a new branch and brings things up to date.
-Prevents checking out main. if not branch is given it will list available branches.
+Prevents checking out main. if no branch is given it will list available branches.

 Once the branch is checked out it will merge from main and push the results to the remote.